Criminal procedure in California: Discovery

-Discovery is the process of exchanging documents between the District Attorney and the Defense Attorney that may contain evidence.
-In California, the District Attorney is required to turn over everything they plan to present at trial at least 30 days ahead of time, as well as any evidence that might help the Defendant show that they are innocent (see Brady disclosure).
-The Defense Attorney is not required to give incriminating evidence to the District Attorney, but must also turn over whatever they plan to present at trial at least 30 days ahead of time.
+Discovery is the process of exchanging documents between the district attorney and the defense attorney that may contain evidence.
+In California, the district attorney is required to turn over everything they plan to present at trial at least 30 days ahead of time, as well as any evidence that might help the defendant show that they are innocent (see Brady disclosure).
+The defense attorney is not required to give incriminating evidence to the district attorney, but must also turn over whatever they plan to present at trial at least 30 days ahead of time.

-New Public Defender
+New public defender

-If the Defendant is having a problem with the Public Defender and would like a new one, they can tell the court they are making a "Marsden motion."
-The court will then have a special hearing, called a Marsden hearing, where the District Attorney is not allowed to be in the room.
-There, the Defendant can explain how the Public Defender is not being helpful and the judge can decide if the Defendant should be given a new attorney.
+If the defendant is having a problem with the public defender and would like a new one, they can tell the court they are making a "Marsden motion."
+The court will then have a special hearing, called a Marsden hearing, where the district attorney is not allowed to be in the room.
+There, the defendant can explain how the Public Defender is not being helpful and the judge can decide if the defendant should be given a new attorney.

-Self-Representation
+Self-representation

 A defendant may choose to act as their own attorney by making a Faretta motion.
 This should be done as early as possible because making such a motion close to the trial date gives cause for the judge to deny the motion.

 Trial

-Jury Selection
+Jury selection

-Jury selection is a lengthy process in which the District Attorney and the Defense Attorney take turns asking questions to potential jurors.
+Jury selection is a lengthy process in which the district attorney and the defense attorney take turns asking questions to potential jurors.
 Both sides can disqualify jurors that they think won't help them.
 The process ends when both sides find 12 jurors plus one standby juror that they both accept, or both sides run out of juror challenges.
 Each side can disqualify 10 potential jurors each without giving a reason to the judge.
 After 10 challenges, they have to show good cause (i.e. give a reason) to continue disqualifying potential jurors.

-Opening Statements
+Opening statements

-Since the Defendant is assumed innocent until proven guilty, the District Attorney has the burden of proving their case, so they make the first opening statement that summarizes the evidence they will present at trial.
+Since the defendant is assumed innocent until proven guilty, the district attorney has the burden of proving their case, so they make the first opening statement that summarizes the evidence they will present at trial.
 They summarize their point of view of what happened and why they believe the jury should find the defendant to be guilty of the crimes charged.
-The Defense Attorney can then make their opening statement, or choose to reserve their opening statement until the District Attorney rests their case.
+The defense attorney can then make their opening statement, or choose to reserve their opening statement until the district attorney rests their case.